There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 GUIDE TABLE OF CONTENTS

-Because of the current global situation, travel guidelines seem to change almost everyday.
-Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.
+Because of the current global situation, Sapporo travel guidelines may change often.
+Our friends at Booking.com have created a website that includes detailed information on travel restrictions around the world.

 Before planning a trip to Sapporo, be sure to check Booking.com for information on travel restrictions to Japan.
 If you do decide to visit Sapporo, then we highly recommend getting travel insurance with COVID coverage.

 SAPPORO AT A GLANCE